 Example: Before

-Also, for better visibility, we pressed L to visualize triangles and activated Flat Shading.
+Also, for better visibility, we pressed L to visualize the triangles and activated Flat Shading.

 Example: After